How Training Is Designed at PAARTH

 Calm

-PAARTH is designed to support preparation that remains effective when conditions are demanding—so performance becomes more reliable, not more fragile.
+PAARTH is designed to support preparation that remains effective under demanding conditions — so performance becomes reliable rather than fragile.